jDebu/rails-proxy/README.md

 # Rails Proxy Project

+## Description
+This project is a build of a caching server that caches responses from other servers

-This project contains 3 main modules
+Contains 3 main modules

 1. **Proxy Server** Located in `rails-proxy-app/` [See README](https://github.com/jDebu/rails-proxy/blob/main/rails-proxy-app/README.md)
 2. **Backend Server** Located in `rails-server-app/` [See README](https://github.com/jDebu/rails-proxy/tree/main/rails-server-app#readme)